Air quality and COVID-19

 Applying behavioural science to COVID-19

 Human behaviour is important in gaining control of COVID-19.
 By researching behaviour and health, RIVM gains insights that can help people keep following the recommendations and rules.

 The coronavirus SARS-CoV-2 enters the sewage system via human faeces.
 Coronavirus monitoring in sewage enables early detection, making it possible for RIVM to map the spread of the virus.

 Families and young people (First Few Hundred Study)

 RIVM is carrying out research among families in the Netherlands where someone has contracted the coronavirus SARS-CoV-2.
 We want to find out more about the course of the disease.
-Read more about research on families and young people.

-Nivel is working with RIVM on screening for people with flu-like symptoms.
+The Netherlands Institute for Health Services Research (Nivel) is working with RIVM on screening for people with flu-like symptoms.
 Working together, they are running tests at 40 General Practitioner (GP) practices to see how often these symptoms occur and which viruses are causing these symptoms.
-Read more about Nivel monitoring stations.

 Q fever and COVID-19